grahamstark/ScottishTaxBenefitModel.jl/docs/SCOTBEN-Install-Instructions-April-2025.md

 The model is designed to be used as a component in other systems, such as web services or larger models.

 I've been working on a teaching microsimulation course for Northumbria, based on a IMA 2024 conference workshop.
-That uses [Pluto Notebooks](https://plutojl.org/).
+That uses [Pluto Notebooks](https://plutojl.org/) and embeds ScotBen.

 Download the course from [GitHub](https://github.com/grahamstark/MicrosimTraining).